PowerGridModel/power-grid-model/README.md

 which are licensed under their own respective Open-Source licenses.
 SPDX-License-Identifier headers are used to show which license is applicable.
 The concerning license files can be found in the LICENSES directory.

-## Intel Math Kernel Library License

-The `power-grid-model` does not bundle or redistribute any MKL runtime library.
-It only detects if MKL library is installed in the target system.
-If so, it will use the library to accelerate the calculation.
-The user is responsible to acquire a suitable MKL license.

 # Contributing
 Please read [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md) and [CONTRIBUTING](CONTRIBUTING.md) for details on the process